Adwaita

-He may have been from Aldabra, an atoll in the Seychelles.
-This anecdotal report has not been confirmed.
-The animal was one of four tortoises that lived at Robert Clive's estate at Barrackpore, in the northern suburbs of Calcutta.
-Clive was said to have received the tortoises following his victory at the Battle of Plassey in 1757, in which the British East India Company defeated the Nawab of Bengal and his French allies, thereby securing India for Britain in the long run.
+The animal is claimed to have been one of four tortoises that lived at Robert Clive's estate at Barrackpore, in the northern suburbs of Calcutta.
+Clive was said to have received the tortoises following his victory at the Battle of Plassey in 1757, although this story is unsubstantiated.

 Adwaita was transferred to the Alipore Zoo in Calcutta in 1875 or 1876 by Carl Louis Schwendler, the founder of the zoo.
 Adwaita lived in his enclosure in the zoo until his death on 22 March 2006 at an estimated age of 255.

 Description

 Weighing 250 kg (551 lb), Adwaita was a solitary animal with no records of his progeny.
 He lived on a diet of wheat bran, carrots, lettuce, soaked gram (chickpea), bread, grass and salt.